mvolkmann/blog/src/lua.md

 - Click the gear icon and select "Extension Settings".
 - Change "Pixelbyte > love2d: Path" to
   "/Applications/love.app/Contents/MacOS/love".
-- Open a "main.lua" file in an editor tab.
+- Open a `main.lua` file in an editor tab.
 - Press cmd-l to run the game.

 Love2D programs always define the functions